cpeachLBNL/UCI_HAR/CodeBook.md

 ##Tidy Data Set 2 :
 The second tidy data set is:  <b>TidyData.txt</b><br\>
 This data set is 180 rows and 89 columns.
+The values in each column are the mean measures per subject and activity.
 The column names are identical to those described above (see Tidy Data Set 1).
 The data from Tidy Set 1 was transformed by grouping on subject ID and activity, and then the mean value for each measure was calculated.

 # Instruction list/script:
 1)  Copy the Raw Data and run_analysis.R to an appropriate directory.<br\>